- In this episode, we cover advanced Amazon product research.

 Let’s dive into the different tabs I created starting with the Walking Stick tab.
 Originally I liked this product because it’s a little weird, it’s not something that the average seller is going to go after, so I’m trying to think outside the box.

-I’m going to pull it up on Amazon and run the Jungle Scout Chrome Extension.
+I’m going to pull it up on Amazon and run Extension.

 It looks like the sales are decent and if I add up the sales for the top 10 vendors I get the total monthly sales of 2,273, slightly above our minimum threshold goal of 2,000.
 Not bad.